Bimal Gharti Magar

-Bimal Gharti Magar (विमल घर्ती मगर; born on 26 January 1998) is a Nepalese footballer who plays as a forward for Machhindra F.C. and Nepal national team.
-Bimal was the product of Central ANFA Academy, which is controlled by the All Nepal Football Association (ANFA).
+Bimal Gharti Magar (विमल घर्ती मगर; born on 26 January 1997) is a Nepalese professional footballer who plays as a forward for Machhindra and the retired Nepal national team.
+Bimal is the product of Central ANFA Academy, which is controlled by the All Nepal Football Association (ANFA).
 Bimal is also the sixth youngest male scorer and international debutant in the world, making him the youngest Nepalese player to debut (at the age of 14) and score (at the age of 15) for the Nepal national team.

 Personal life

 Magar was born in Nawalparasi, Panchanagar 1, Nepal and is from Bhutaha village in Nawalparasi.
 Magar's father, Hom Bahadur was also a footballer who played locally.
 It was his father and his childhood mentor who inspired Magar to take up football.
 Hom Bahadur's greatest wish was to see Magar play for the national team, but he died in a motorbike accident before Magar made it to the highest level.
 He broke the previous record of Bharat Khawas.

 On 26 May 2016, while Magar was in Belgium, his sister was found dead in the home she shared with their mother.
 Her boyfriend was arrested, although the circumstances of her death remained unclear.
+He returned home, while in trial with a Belgian Club.

+Bimal Gharti Magar married his girlfriend Leena Pradhan on 20 August 2023.